DanielCEvans/Coles-or-Woolworths/README.md

 ptt2 <- power.t.test(power = 0.8, n = NULL, delta = summary$MEAN, sd = summary$SD, sig.level = alpha, type = "paired", alternative = "two.sided")
 ```

-For our sample size of n=`r nrow(pairs)` (pairs) the power=`r ptt$power %>% round(3)` meaning that our test was **underpowered**.
+For the sample size of n=5552 (pairs) the power=0.264 meaning that the test was **underpowered**.
 Therefore, the t.test would not have been able to reliably detect false null hypothesis, given the very small number of cents of difference we were trying to detect.

-In order to achieve power=0.8, which is typically used in studies, our sample size would need to be increased to n=`r format(ceiling(ptt2$n),0)` (pairs) in order for the t.test to be able to reliably detect false null hypothesis.
+In order to achieve power=0.8, which is typically used in studies, the sample size would need to be increased to n=17117 (pairs) in order for the t.test to be able to reliably detect false null hypothesis.